-Loyalty point collectors have been dealt a blow after supermarket giant Sainsbury's announced it won't be holding its 'double-up' event as expected this month.
+Loyalty point collectors have been dealt a blow after supermarket giant Sainsbury's announced it won't be holding its 'double-up' event as expected.

 The popular promotion, which many Nectar users save up their points for, allows you to exchange points for vouchers worth twice their usual value, to spend across a range of departments such as toys, home and clothing.

-In recent years the double-up has taken place each spring and autumn – there was one in March in 2015 and 2016.
-But Sainsbury's now says the event won't be running this spring, though the autumn double-up, usually held in November, will go ahead as usual.
+In recent years the double-up has taken place each spring and autumn there was one in March in 2015 and 2016.
+But Sainsbury's now says the event won't be running this spring, though there will be one later this year.

 For tips on collecting and spending Nectar points, see our Loyalty Points Boosting guide.

-New Nectar event planned next monthThe spring double-up's cancellation will come as a surprise to some, as recent tweets from Sainsbury's had suggested the promotion was imminent.
+New Nectar event planned April 2017The spring double-up's cancellation will come as a surprise to some, as recent tweets from Sainsbury's had suggested the promotion was imminent.